 - We have been a clean-tested herd through WADDL since 2017.
 We did a full biosecurity screen on every goat in our herd in 2017, including Johne’s, CAE, CL, and Brucellosis.
 We tested again in 2018 and 2019, again with negative results.
 We last tested for Johne’s, CAE, and CL in January 2020, also negative.
 Results are available upon request.
 If you need a goat tested, we are happy to send a sample to WADDL at your expense (must be prepaid).

-- Kids are not weaned until at least 10-12 weeks old, sometimes not up to 16 weeks.
+- Kids are not weaned until they are ready.
 We do not rush this process in order to sell cute younger kids before their immune systems are developed.
 A goat’s weight, and not their age, will determine when we wean them.
+We wean at least a week prior to any available purchase so that moms and babies can be just across the fence from each other during this stressful process and end up healthier when they go home with you.

 - All goats have unlimited access to grass hay and loose minerals.
-We also supplement our girls and kids with chaffhaye and a custom mix of whole barley, BOSS, shredded beet pulp, and alfalfa, and kids also get medicated goat feed.
+We also supplement our girls and kids with chaffhaye and a custom mix of whole barley, BOSS, shredded beet pulp, and alfalfa, and kids also get medicated goat feed (Purina Honor Goat Show).
 We highly recommend our buyers to start any goat they purchase from us on grass hay and to limit treats until they are well settled in to reduce the likelihood of coccidia bloom (see below).

 - All kids are raised on a coccidia prevention program.
 We have switched to medicated feed as per the suggestion of Langston University.
-This allows the goat to develop resistance to coccidia.
-All goats have coccidia and many will experience a “bloom” if they are really stressed, and moving is really stressful for them.
+Unlike treating with Baycox or Toltrazuril, this allows the goat to develop resistance to coccidia, which is necessary for a long and healthy life.
+All goats have coccidia (there is no vaccine for it, unlike for other types of animals).
+Most adult goats live in balance with their coccidia loads.
+However, kids don’t have the same immunity, and many will experience a “bloom” if they are really stressed, and moving is really stressful for them (even adult goats can experience a bloom during times of stress).
 We recommend that buyers be prepared to treat for scours if it occurs.
+Scours often requires a prescription medicine such as Albon, so please make sure you have a vet you trust.
+Scours can kill a goat if left untreated.

 - All kids are disbudded prior to ten days old, without exception.
 We try our very best for our goats to not have scurs.
 We disbud early so that is there is much less chance of scurs and there is less pain for the goat.
 If you want a horned goat, you will need to look elsewhere.